Outcomes from this project

 3. People usually do want to know

 a.
 Of course there are likely to be some who say they wish they never found out their family secret, however, my interviewees generally wished they found theirs out earlier.
-The main reason is that they could have developed relationships with family members earlier on in their lives, and their lives would therefore have unfolded differently.
+The main reason is that they could have developed relationships with family members earlier on in their lives, and their lives would therefore have unfolded differently without the secrecy.

 4. If people discover their secret inadvertently, they are probably going to have to deal with the fact that their close family members kept a major secret from them, as well as dealing with actual secret itself